by John Salt - Last Updated May 2025

 This yaw movement is controlled by a special electronic mixing board that will seamlessly mix the speed of both the motors to allow the required turn rate while also making sure the overall lift remains the same.

-Main one being it's pretty much the last decent 4 channel micro coaxial RC helicopter on the market that uses proper cyclic control.
+The Blade mCX is the only decent 4 channel micro coaxial RC helicopter on the market that uses proper cyclic control.

-It's fairly robust, looks good, has adequate parts support from most local hobby shops or online shops, and is of course fun and easy to fly.
+It's robust, looks good, is easy to see, has good parts support from most local RC hobby shops or online shops along with some interesting OE and aftermarket upgrade parts.

 I have been hearing a fair number of people stating micro coaxial RC helicopters are not going to be around for much longer because of micro quad-rotors.